 Only applicants who are currently in the U.S. and meet the following minimum qualifications will be considered for the position:

-- A very recent Ph.D. degree in Physics or a closely related field
+- A very recent Ph.D. degree in Physical or Materials Chemistry, or a closely related field

 - Graduate or post-graduate experience at a U.S. Academic Institution or National Laboratory

 - Excellent communication skills, both oral and written, demonstrated via scientific publications and technical presentations

 - Critical thinking, good judgment, clear sense of purpose, attention to details, and accountability, as well as good interpersonal skills necessary for functioning positively in a multi-disciplinary team